hwang2006/KISTI-DL-tutorial-using-horovod/README.md

    state = {'model': model.state_dict(), 'optimizer': optimizer.state_dict(), }
    torch.save(state, filepath)
 ```

+## Horovod Example Code
+Horovod example code using Pytorch (see the src direcotry for full example codes)

 ## Running Horovod interactively
 Now, you are ready to run distributed training using Horovod on Neuron.